sheryarkayani/crmdemo/MYWORKS_FEATURE.md

 2. Data automatically updates when navigating to the page
 3. Real-time updates when using Supabase

-## Demo Mode
+## real-time Mode
 When Supabase is not configured, the system provides mock data:
 - Sample tasks with realistic deadlines
-- Demonstrates all UI features
+- real-timenstrates all UI features
 - Shows expected behavior without database setup

 ## Future Enhancements